robertkeizer/rabbit-pipe/README.md

     -V, --version                     output the version number
-    -q, --queue <queue>               Queue name to use -l, --queue-length [queuelength]  Maximum number of items in the queue -f, --queue-freq [queuefreq]      How often to check the queue length (ms) -H, --host [host]                 Rabbit host to use
+    -q, --queue <queue>               Queue name to use -P, --producer                    Signal that we're producing
+    -C, --consumer                    Signal that we should consume -l, --queue-length [queuelength]  Maximum number of items in the queue -f, --queue-freq [queuefreq]      How often to check the queue length (ms) -H, --host [host]                 Rabbit host to use